renan991995/MARS-PLUS/README.md

 MARS+ supports the iterative molecular.
 It can be done by subjecting the molecules generated in a round to next round of exhaustive operations.
-A dataset obtained in this way is provided in [MARS-PLUS-IterDesignData repository](https://github.com/renan991995/MARS-PLUS-IterDesignData)
+A dataset obtained in this way is provided in [IterDesignData repository](https://github.com/renan991995/MARS-PLUS-IterDesignData).

 ![iterative design](./imgs/iterative_design.png "iterative design")